 Found in the kit is a “recipe” for a Death Dinner – a step-by-step guide on how to kickstart such a conversation, paired with recommended materials to read, watch and listen to prior to the dinner.

 The team has prepared several activity templates to help facilitate the process for families who have younger children or tend to be less talkative.
 Some of the activities to choose from include reflecting on high and low points in life, writing your own eulogies or drawing your own coffins.

-During mealtime, parents can also choose from a stack of 10 card prompts to facilitate the conversation with your children.
+During mealtime, parents can also choose from a stack of 10 card prompts to facilitate the conversation with their children.
 The various prompts range from sharing your favourite memory of the family to talking about how you feel about death.

 The Gomez family going through the Dabao Kit

 Children experience grief through the loss of their pets, loved ones passing or even through the media.
 Instead of avoiding the topic, it would be helpful for parents to address the topic early, in the safety and comfort of your own homes.

 At the end of the day, it doesn’t matter what activities or prompts are chosen from the kit, but more important that the conversation has begun!